A real harbour at last!

 The mass of fallen cliff which lay along the shore from the Fort Bay to the Tent Bay has been pushed aside by the D8, and a road has been made to the Tent Bay.
 This road, which has been paid for by the island Government as part of its plan to make the Tent Bay a recreation area and possible hotel site, is still in a rough state, and will remain this way until work on the bay has progressed to the point where it can be attended to.
 A large storage building has also been erected on the cleared off area next to the water collection tank.

 The Island Government, in having the road cut to the Tent Bay is planning for the future.
 With the completion of the pier the number of tourists visiting Saba is expected to increase sharply.
 Saba has but two beaches which can be reached by vehicle.
 Of these Fort Bay offers the least shade from the sun.
 When the Tent Bay is cleaned up the area under the large trees, there will be an ideal picnic or recreation area.
 This will be a most welcome improvement, not only to tourists, but to the people of the island as well.

 The preparatory work for the construction of Saba’s pier continues at a rapid rate, to the credit of the Samco-Dumez personnel and employees, with a special word of praise for the drivers and operators of the heavy machinery being used.
 Machines being operated under difficult conditions, and in dangerous places.

-A break-water, presently approximately sixty to eighty feet long, and about twelve to fourteen feet wide, is being built straight out from where the Hog’s Thigh (Sty) stood.
-This break-water is to allow the crane, which has an extremely long boom, to scoop sand from the sea bottom, to be used in the construction work.
+A breakwater, presently approximately sixty to eighty feet long, and about twelve to fourteen feet wide, is being built straight out from where the Hog’s Thigh (Stye) stood.
+This breakwater is to allow the crane, which has an extremely long boom, to scoop sand from the sea bottom, to be used in the construction work.

 May 5th, 1971.